-The detector includes two Geiger: Low range - ZP-1201 (or equivalent), and high range - ZP-1301 (or equivalent).
+The detector probe assembly includes two GM detectors: Low range - ZP-1201 (or equivalent), and high range - ZP-1301 (or equivalent).

-In a field of 0.01 mR/h to 800 mR/h both geigers are connected and the field is measured by the low range geiger.
-In case the radiation field is higher than 800 mR/h (Optional Firmware '070301' 2500 mR/h), the low range geiger is disconnected, and the radiation field is measured by the high range Geiger.
-The switching between the low and high range geigers is done at 800 mR/h when the radiation field increases (low range geiger is disconnected), and at 600 mR/h (Optional Firmware 2000 mR/h) when the radiation field decreases (low range geiger is connected).
+In a field of 0.01 mR/h to 1,500 mR/h the field is measured by the low range Geiger.
+In case the radiation field increases above 1,500 mR/h, the low range Geiger is disconnected, and the radiation field is measured by the high range Geiger.
+The switching between the low and high range Geigers is done at 1,500 mR/h when the radiation field increases (low range Geiger is disconnected), and at 400 mR/h when the radiation field decreases (low range Geiger is connected).

 3.3.3.
-Reading reset:
+Reading reset / Freeze Mode:

-Exposure rate - While in Exposure rate mode, a long press on the RESET push-button enters the meter into the FREEZE mode (for peak measuring).
-An additional long press performs a momentary reset of the Exposure rate readings.
+Exposure rate - While in Exposure rate mode, a short press on the B. Code / RESET pushbutton changes the meter mode to FREEZE.
+Freeze is for peak measuring and is designated on the meter by the flashing rate units.
+An additional short press returns back to the normal Exposure Rate mode.

-The reset function provides a rapid means of discharging the Display reading and enables accurate measurement of low level Exposure rates.
+The reset function, which is activated by a long press on the B. Code / Reset button, provides a rapid means of resetting the display to zero to enable accurate measurement of low level exposure rates.

-3.3.4.
-Audible announcements:

-When the meter is turned on, the radiation field intensity is observed by the click rate.
-A long press on the MODE push-button toggles the click on and off.

-Each push-button press is accompanied by an audible beep.
+- 3.3.4.
+Audible announcements: - When the meter is turned on, the radiation field intensity is observed by the click rate.
+A short press on the MODE push-button toggles the click on and off. - Each push-button press is accompanied by an audible beep.

-In case of threshold alarm or failure alarm the audible alarm is activated.
+• In case of threshold alarm or failure alarm the audible alarm is activated.
 To mute the audible alarms press the RESET push-button.